collocations.org

 I could smell gin on her breath.

-I''m a bit out of breath after my run.
+I'm a little out of breath after my run.

 He was whispering rude remarks about her under his breath.